 The perfect lens does not exist.
 However, the best lens for your needs does.
 Determining that answer requires a look at the alternatives.
 The first alternative I wanted to explore is the sibling Canon RF 70-200mm F2.8 L IS USM Lens

 The Canon RF 70-200mm F2.8 L IS USM Z vs. RF 70-200mm F2.8 L IS USM Lens comparison shows the non-Z lens immaterially lighter and considerably smaller when retracted.
 When fully extended, the non-Z lens is slightly longer, but the fixed-size Z lens requires a larger space in the case.
 The non-Z lens uses 77mm filters vs. 82, and which size is better often depends on the filter sizes of the other lenses in your kit.
-The Z lens has a higher maximum magnification, 0.30x vs. 0.23x, and 11 aperture blades vs 9 for improved bokeh, especially when stopped down significantly.
+The Z lens has a higher maximum magnification, 0.30x vs. 0.23x, and 11 aperture blades vs 9 for improved bokeh (and weaker sunstars), especially when stopped down significantly.
 The Z also has Lens Function buttons, 5.5-stop IS vs. 5.0, extender and PZA compatibility, and a modestly higher list price.

-The Canon RF 70-200mm F2.8 L IS USM Z vs. EF 70-200mm f/2.8L IS III USM Lens comparison shows the two lenses having the same dimensions, but the RF lens, with 5 fewer lens elements, is dramatically lighter.
+The Canon RF 70-200mm F2.8 L IS USM Z vs. EF 70-200mm f/2.8L IS III USM Lens comparison shows the two lenses having the same dimensions, but the RF lens, with five fewer lens elements, is dramatically lighter.
 Also, the EF lens requires the extra size and weight of a Canon Mount Adapter EF-EOS R for use on an R-series camera.
 The RF lens has 11 aperture blades vs. 8, uses 82mm filters vs. 77mm, and has a 0.30x maximum magnification vs. 0.21x.
 The RF lens features Dual Nano USM AF vs. Ring USM (great in its day), a 5.5 stop IS system vs. 3.5, Lens Function buttons, a control ring, and PZA compatibility.
 The EF lens has a focus distance window, and its street price is considerably lower.

 Let's cross over to the Sony platform.
 The Sony FE 70-200mm F2.8 GM OSS II Lens is not much older, and it is a stellar performer.